arkieguy/M5Stack-Helium-Mapper/README.md

 ## Status of code

-CUrrently the code should connect to the Helium Network, but when I try to add in the GPS logic, it breaks the UART response from LoRaWAN.
+CUrrently the code is able to connect to the Helium Network, but when I try to add in the GPS logic, it breaks the UART response from LoRaWAN.
 Waiting on response from M5Stack Support.